 During this time, chest radiograph may show coarse granular opacities and mixed areas of overinflation and atelectasis before returning to normal appearance.
 Appearance on the chest radiograph may mimic meconium aspiration leading to misdiagnosis if not clinically correlated.
 Mechanical ventilation can also be associated with several potential complications, including pulmonary interstitial emphysema and air-block complications such as pneumomediastinum, pneumothorax (Fig. C1.2), and pneumopericardium.

-Frontal radiograph of the chest shows a preterm infant with surfactant deficiency disease and a left-sided pneumothorax (arrow), ...
+Frontal radiograph of the chest shows a preterm infant with surfactant deficiency ...